SMART Blog

 Flying Taxis coming to Dubai 2025

 A company planning to launch an electric air taxi service in Dubai has revealed that it intends to compete with regular taxis on price.
 Joby Aviation, which aims to begin operations in 2026, has ambitions to deliver a “widely accessible” service via a smartphone app and its long-term goal is to be “competitive” with ground-based alternatives, said Anthony Khoury, UAE general manager at the California-based company.
-Archer Aviation, another air-taxi company with plans to launch services in Abu Dhabi, said inner-city travel would cost Dh300 to Dh350, while travel to other Emirates would range from Dh800 to Dh1,500, according to local media.
-But Joby Aviation has yet to disclose exactly what it plans to charge.
+Archer Aviation, another air-taxi company with plans to launch services in Abu Dhabi.

 Designed to fly in urban areas

-Nasa has worked with Joby Aviation to test the noise footprint of the aircraft and ensure that they are built for cities.
+NASA has worked with Joby Aviation to test the noise footprint of the aircraft and ensure that they are built for cities.
 The air taxi makes “exponentially less” sound than helicopters during take-off and flight.
-“From Joby’s founding in 2009, our goal has been to develop an aircraft that is quiet enough to fly in built-up cities like Dubai without disturbing the peace and quiet of residents and visitors – and that is what we’ve accomplished with the Joby aircraft,” explained Mr Khoury.
 Working with UAE authorities for safety Mr Khoury said his company is working with the UAE’s General Civil Aviation Authority (GCAA) to certify its aircraft and operations for commercial use, while closely following the regulations laid out by the US Federal Aviation Administration.

 NOTE: The new flying taxis or eVTOLS are required to have complex software documentation written in a controlled language.